2024 Election Questionnaire: Mike Buehler for McHenry County Board chair

 McHenry County has a history of supporting renewable energy.
 In Jan of 2023, the IL Legislature passed a law which removes county governments’ ability to regulate new wind a solar energy facilities.
 In its current form, this legislation is counter to the best interests of our residents when it comes to siting, setbacks, screening, and duration of permits.
 In addition, it does not provide adequate controls for bonding to ensure decommissioning is fully funded when that time comes.
 Loss of local control on this issue is very concerning.
 We have joined and taken a leadership role on the Wind and Solar Task Force to address the shortfalls in this legislation and are working to make positive changes to the law in future sessions.

-The county board recently convened a working group on workforce housing whose report found a need for more workforce housing in the county.
+The County Board recently convened a working group on workforce housing whose report found a need for more workforce housing in the county.
 Do you support the expansion of sub-market workforce housing and should the county be involved in investing in such projects?

 In recent years, housing in McHenry County has become increasingly expensive to obtain for some of our residents.
 Many people aren’t aware of the limitations of county government when it comes to housing.
 County governments jurisdiction is only over unincorporated areas of the county.
 Generally, the unincorporated areas of our county do not have the required infrastructure (i.e. sewer and water) required to support this type of high-density housing.
 Given the lack of infrastructure, I do not support use of county funds for this type of housing in unincorporated areas as it is cost prohibitive.
 However, we well aware of the issue and its importance.
 That’s why I (in collaboration with our PHCS committee) created the bipartisan Workforce Housing Workgroup to study the issue.
 Over the past year, the workgroup brought together business leaders, real estate experts, members of the McHenry County Workforce Network, transportation planners, community development practitioners, and county staff to evaluate workforce housing needs.
 This past June we published a report with our findings.
-This a municipal issue.
+This is a municipal issue.
 Our report will be presented to McHenry County Council of Governments (MCCOG) this fall.

 Should the county board limit its votes to “germane” topics as was proposed recently?
 And should the board be in the business of passing resolutions or flying flags to recognize certain groups or movements?

 Yes.
 The board should not be voting on issues in which we have no authority to control.
-The Board recently passed a flag policy in which a 2/3 vote is required to approve.
+The board recently passed a flag policy in which a 2/3 vote is required to approve.
 I’ve been disappointed that some of our members have chosen to use proclamations as a partisan tool in an attempt to create division and further political gain.

 Should the county allow marijuana dispensaries or cultivation centers to operate in unincorporated areas?